 Open editions mean the artist can make more of the artwork anytime they wish, which can affect your edition’s value.

 You should not be discouraged to try your hand at investing in Red-Chip artists.
-You might find it fun and find some real investment gems.
+In fact, after answering some of the above questions I posed, perhaps Red Chip artists are exactly the type of investment you are interested in pursuing.
 But please note that these artist (much like emerging artists) can be high risk/high return investment choices.